Reputation structure in indirect reciprocity under noisy and private assessment: Formulation of macroscopic dynamics of reputation

 Because the goodness of the recipient is $p_{i_R}$ and because the donor is randomly sampled from the population, the probability that the recipient is good in the eyes of the donor is $p_{i_R}$.
 Given this, there are two possibilities in donor's actual action toward the recipient.

 In the first possibility, the donor cooperates with the recipient.
-This occurs with probability
+This occurs with probability \begin{linenomath}

-Here, the first term of Eq.~(\ref{donor_cooperates}) represents the case in which the donor has a good reputation to the recipient (with probability $p_{i_R}$) and succeeds in performing cooperation as intended (with probability $1-e_1$).
-On the other hand, the second term represents the other case in which the donor has a bad reputation to the recipient (with probability $1-p_{i_R}$) but erroneously cooperates (with probability $e_1$).
-When the donor cooperates with the recipient, the number of those who give a good reputation to the donor at the next time step (i.e. after this donor's cooperation), denoted as $N_{i_D}'$, is given by
+\end{linenomath} Here, the first term of Eq.~(\ref{donor_cooperates}) represents the case in which the recipient's reputation in the eyes of the donor is good (with probability $p_{i_R}$) and the donor succeeds in performing cooperation as intended (with probability $1-e_1$).
+On the other hand, the second term represents the other case in which the recipient's reputation in the eyes of the donor is bad (with probability $1-p_{i_R}$) but the donor erroneously cooperates (with probability $e_1$).
+When the donor cooperates with the recipient, the number of those who assign a good reputation to the donor at the next time step (i.e. after this donor's cooperation), denoted as $N_{i_D}'$, is given by \begin{linenomath}

 or, in an equivalent shorthand notation;